lieszkol/november-gallery/README.md

 		 - tiles - arranged in columns, justified, or laid out in a grid "masonry style"
 		 - carousel
 		 - slider
-		 -
+		 - combined (large image + lightbox)
 	 - **Swiper Gallery** for responsive, multi-platform galleries
 	 - **Popup Lightbox** for galleries that can be opened from a link or button on your page, with several available styles (wide, compact)
 	 - **Video Gallery** for...videos, again, with several "styles" available (thumbs / titles + subtitles / titles only)
 	 - **Image List Only** if you want to handle the display of the images yourself and only need a list of image objects
- - Various options can be configured in the back-end or overridden in the component inspector without writing a line of code:
-	 - tiles (arranged in columns, justified, or laid out in a grid)
-	 - carousel
-	 - slider, swiper
-	 - combined (large image + lightbox)
  - Set which folder of images to display in the component configuration panel OR pass it dynamically as a page-variable OR set it in your RainLab blog entry
  - Responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.

 ### Limitations / ToDo:

- - [X] Test embedding & linking video
  - [X] Get the demo page up and running
+ - [X] Ability to add to static pages (not just CMS)
- - [ ] Gallery of videos uploaded to the site
+ - [ ] Handle gallery of videos uploaded to the site
- - [ ] Add example for "dynamic" gallery via path variables
+ - [ ] Expand docs with example for "dynamic" gallery via path variables
  - [ ] Add link to default component templates
- - [ ] Ability to add to pages (not just CMS)

  - [ ] Alternative lightbox/carousel gallery script support
  - [ ] Sort the displayed images by file date, date taken, or filename
  - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages)